Under Review: No

 - Consent: A guide for Canadian physicians (CMPA)

-- Guide for Capacity Assessors, Alberta Adult Guardianship and Trusteeship Act
+- Resources for Capacity Assessors, Alberta Adult Guardianship and Trusteeship Act

 - Guide to Capacity Assessment under the Personal Directives Act, Alberta Office of the Public Guardian